 $$ | 5 Star | Williamsburg

-Yet another great Williamsburg option with a pool and beautiful views which makes it an easy choice.
-Honestly, this hotel and the William Vale are practically interchangeable.
+Yet another great Williamsburg option with a pool and beautiful views, which makes it an easy choice.
+This hotel and the William Vale are practically interchangeable.

-Situated right next to the William Vale, you’ll find all the same amenities of parks, views, and blow your mind restaurants.
+Situated right next to the William Vale, you’ll find all the same amenities, like parks, views, and blow-your-mind restaurants.
 The craft cocktail was not invented here in Williamsburg, but it definitely drove drinks like the rum & coke and vodka cranberry out of town.
-You’ll find yourself enjoying refreshing cocktails made with the utmost effort that seems to empty your wallet in an oh-so pleasurable way!
+Instead, you’ll find yourself enjoying refreshing cocktails made with the utmost effort that seems to empty your wallet in an oh-so-pleasurable way!